Intersex Awareness Day

 In conversation with Bonnie Hart and Travis Wisdom

-Join intersex activist Bonnie Hart and international law scholar Travis Wisdom for a discussion on the issues faced by the intersex community and how to be a better ally.
+In the lead up to Intersex Awareness Day (26 October) we were joined by intersex activist Bonnie Hart and international law scholar Travis Wisdom for a discussion on the issues faced by the intersex community and how to be a better ally.

-This event will be held in the lead up to Intersex Awareness Day (26 October) to not clash with the exam period.
 Intersex Awareness Day provides an important opportunity for people to learn more about the experiences of intersex people and the human rights issues they face.

 The International Day Against Homophobia, Biphobia and Transphobia (IDAHOBIT) was created in 2004 to highlight the violence and discrimination experienced by the LGBTIQ community.